 The Tongabezi Trust School’s other name, Tujatane means ‘let us all hold hands together’ and this little school, born in 1996, would not have been possible without supportive hands reaching out from all over the world to help.

 The school is run entirely on donations, mostly from Tongabezi guests.
 All guests are invited to visit, engage with, and learn from our 280 bright, talented students, all who receive a free education and nutritious meals at Tujatane.
 In fact, if you are only going to do one happy thing during your stay at Tongabezi, we’d suggest it is a tour of this school.

 The Tongabezi Trust School relies on the kindness of travellers.
 Head to their website if you want to know more about how to donate, and how to keep sending happier, more confident children to brighten Zambia’s future.Tujatane

 The Twaabane Creative Centre is a brand-new project for the Tongabezi Trust School Team, and they’d love the chance to show you what it is all about.

 This colourful, happy space is designed to share creative, artisanal, and practical skills to not only the children but also the adults in our Simonga Community.
 If you are new to sewing or sustainable farming, come and join a class!
 If you have skills of your own to impart, let us know in advance if you’d like to hold a lesson.

-Get in touch with Emma, the school’s Fundraising and Administration Manager, if you would like to donate funds, art supplies, or your expertise to bringing creative productivity, and new employment opportunities, to our Simonga Village neighbours young and old.Contact
+Get in touch with Sarah, the Centre's Development Manager, if you would like to donate funds, art supplies, or your expertise to bringing creative productivity, and new employment opportunities, to our Simonga Village neighbours young and old.Contact

 Come and explore some of our 1,200 hectares of sweetveld, which is rapidly becoming a fully sustainable, organic community-run farm.